shubhamsanger/shubhamsanger/README.md

 - **Online Electricity Billing System**: Full-stack app using React.js, Node.js, and MongoDB with secure payment integration.
 - **E-Parking Solutions System**: Java-based system with database integration for efficient car & bike tracking.
 - **Cyber Shield**: Simulated environment for identifying, mitigating, and reporting cyber threats.
-- **Attack Guard**: A Sophisticated IDS designed to detect and prevent cyberattacks in real-time.
+- **Attack Guard**: A sophisticated IDS designed to detect and prevent cyberattacks in real-time.

 ---